teuk/mediabot_v3/docs/PLUGIN_API_V3.md

 exists solely to preserve the historical `quotecount <nick>` contract; it is not a general query interface.

-Reads are allowed in `observe` so a future migrated command can be compared with its historical implementation. `off` remains inert.
-MB748 exposes no add, delete, update or recall-counter operation; merely reading a record does not change its `hits` value.
+Reads are allowed in `observe` so a migrated command can be compared with its historical implementation. `off` remains inert.
+The read service exposes no add, delete, update or recall-counter operation; merely reading a record does not change its `hits` value.
 Database failures are logged and counted by the core, then returned as `{ ok => 0, error => "unavailable" }` without leaking a query or driver diagnostic.

+## Authorized quote writes

+MB753 implements `data.quotes.write` as a capability and service distinct from `data.quotes.read`.
+A package that requests and receives it may call only `quote_add($invocation, $text)` or `quote_delete($invocation, $id)`.
+The core supplies both the policy channel and the invocation principal.
+Plugin-provided channels, user identifiers, levels, SQL and database handles are not accepted.
+The sink also rejects any invocation that lacks the runtime's private origin.

+Quote text is a single non-empty line capped at 512 characters and 2048 UTF-8 bytes.
+Add checks for an existing identical quote on the same channel before a prepared insert.
+An authenticated add uses the principal's numeric user id;
+anonymous adds retain the historical zero attribution.

+Delete first resolves the numeric quote id inside the invocation channel.
+It then requires an authenticated principal who is the recorded author, has a global level of Administrator or above, or meets the existing configured channel-level threshold.
+The final prepared delete is constrained by both quote id and resolved channel id.

+Writes require current policy `on`. `observe` returns a suppressed result and never reaches the mutation service; `off` remains inert.
+MB753 deliberately does not add `data.quotes.write` to `quotes-v3`, migrate `q` or `quote`, change the schema, activate a plugin or modify live quote data.
+It establishes the authorization boundary that a later reversible migration can use.

 ## Reversible quote-read migration